caroline495/JS_project/README.md

 In TheMetHighlights, users are able to:
 - Choose between time period to explore via the nav bar showing the time periods available to select.
 Once selected, data visualizations specific for that time period will be reflected.
 - Within each time period:
-    - Look at the artists with most number of works attributed to them
+    - Look at the artists/attributors with most number of works attributed to them
-    - Look at the top years in which works were produced
-    - Look at selected highlights that will have information such as artist, title, year produced, region, etc.
+    - Look at a selected highlight that will have information such as artist, title, date, location, description

 ## Wireframe

 ![Alt text](image.png) https://wireframe.cc/U6x5P3

-- Title & Instructions will display "TheMetHighlights" in HTML headings,  links to this project's Github repo and my LinkedIn, and some brief instructions.
+- Title & Instructions will display "TheMetHighlights" in HTML headings,  links to my Github and my LinkedIn, and some brief instructions.
-- Nav Bar & Links on the left will have clickable time period links to switch the visualizations and fetch respective data of the selected time period.
+- Nav Bar will have clickable time period links to switch the visualizations of the selected time period.
-- The Top Artists, Top Years, and Selected Artworks Visualizations will display the fetched data in dynamic renders.
+- The Share of Works, Top Artists, and Selected Artworks will display the data in dynamic renders.

 ## Technologies, Libraries, APIs

 This project will utilize the following technologies:
 - The Metropolitan Museum of Art's public API for the undeyling data: https://metmuseum.github.io/
-- The Canvas API to potentially help with rendering visualizations
 - The D3 API for data display visualizations
-- Webpack to bundle and transpile the source JavaScript code
+- Webpack and Babel to bundle and transpile the source JavaScript code
 - npm to manage project dependencies

 ## Implementation Timeline